go-dataspace/run-dsp/README.md

 ![](./docs/architecture/overview.png)

-RUN-DSP listens on for dataspace requests, and queries a provider backend for the relevant information via gRPC calls.
+RUN-DSP listens for dataspace requests, and queries a provider backend for the relevant information via gRPC calls.
 This information can be catalog listings, information about a single dataset, and information on how to download the dataset.
 In dataspace parlance, this would mean RUN-DSP fulfils the provider role.